 During Congress I met some beautiful, intelligent nerds.
 All mad as chairs.
 Amongst them Jane Goodall, Sylvia Earle and E.O Wilson.
 I fought hard not to adopt them as my grandparents and ask them to move into my sandcastle.

-Stretching muscles of the gluteus maximus.
+Engaging the gluteus maximus.

 I was confined to the island by time, funds and huge expanses of saltwater.
 So I made the most of it by sitting in the ocean, standing on a mountain, and distressing my digestive system.
-The extremness of this may have adversely impacted my life expectancy but the advantage was it limited conversation, which at that time invariably gravitated towards the upcoming election, a funless vampiric topic.
+The extremness of this may have adversely impacted my life expectancy but the advantage was it limited conversation, which at that time invariably gravitated towards the upcoming US elections, a funless vampiric topic.

 I also happened upon a darker side of Hawai’i during my travels.
 One filled with myths and legends of loyalty and betrayal, birth and death, love and war.
 To end this post (and perhaps inspire your nightmares), here are two stories: